wxwern/cs2103t-tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add an application
+1. User requests to add an application.
-2. Jobby adds the application into the specified organization
+2. Jobby adds the application into the specified organization.
-3. Jobby shows that the application has been added
+3. Jobby shows that the application has been added.

     Use case ends.

 **Extensions**

 * 1a.
-The given application does not match to any Organization
+The given application does not match to any Organization.
     * 1a1.
+Jobby shows an error message.
+    Use case ends.

+**Use case: Delete an application**

+**MSS**

+1. User requests to delete an application
+2. Jobby deletes the application
+3. Jobby shows that the application has been deleted

+    Use case ends.

+**Extensions**

+* 1a.
+The given application does not exist
+    * 1a1.
+Jobby shows an error message.
+      Use case ends.

+**Use case: Edit an application**

+**MSS**

+1. User requests to edit an application
+2. Jobby edits the applications.
+3. Jobby shows that the application has been edited

+    Use case ends.

+**Extensions**

+* 1a.
+No details are given for which aspect of the application to edit.
+    * 1a1.
+Jobby shows an error message.
+      Use case ends.
+* 1b.
+The application does not exist.
+    * 1b1.
 Jobby shows an error message.
       Use case ends.

 **Use case: Edit a contact**